dev-james0723/DocOracle/docs/PROMPT_PIPELINE_AND_WEBSITE.md

 ## The Prompt (Optimized For Cursor + Claude Opus 4.7 Max*)

-> **Claude models often gives the most complete and aesthetic design  - it's a bit more expensive with API usage but definitely worth it!**
+> **Claude offers superior design and completeness.
+Even with the higher API costs, the value-to-performance ratio is unbeatable!**

 ```
 You are an autonomous document-ingestion, knowledge-system, and web-product development agent.